steunix/passweaver-gui/docs/index.md

 ![Folders page](assets/passweavergui-folders-000.jpeg)

+Admins can create or rename folders and also delete folders, if empty.

 ## Users

 From this page you can add or delete users, and assign/remove the groups membership.

 ![Users page](assets/passweavergui-users-001.jpeg)

-By clicking the history button (the clock icon) you can access a list of user's activity:
+By clicking the history button (the clock icon) in user list you can access a history of user's activity:

 ![User activity](assets/passweavergui-users-activity-000.jpeg)

+Only more recent events are shown, click on "Load more" button in order to load more activity.

+You can copy the current users groups in order to assign them to another user:
+- Select a user from the list
+- Click "Copy groups" button
+- Select the target user
+- Click:
+  - Paste groups: add the copied groups to the target users
+  - Replace groups: replace target user's groups with the copied ones

-When creating a user you're prompted with this dialog:
+When creating a new user you're prompted with this dialog:

 ![Users page](assets/passweavergui-users-create-000.jpeg)